Now

 The Rest

-Valter and Alvar are both at Stonehill International here in Bangalore.
-Linn works in retail.
+The boys are at an international school north of the city.
+Linn works in supply chain too, on the corporate end.
 Our weeks are a logistics exercise of their own.
 We have a family house back in Ystad, on the Swedish south coast, that we rent out when we’re not there.
 Sweden stays close.

 LinkedIn · dennis.roslund@rosheden.com · FIKA B’LORE

-This page is updated monthly.
-Last update: April 2026.
+This page is updated when something meaningful changes.
+Last update: June 2026.